 Special Education Needs

-We aim to be as inclusive as possible to a wide range of children, including those who are gifted (e.g. very able academically) and /or talented (e.g. with particular musical flair).
-Our 'Increasing Access' policy includes a commitment to gradual, realistic changes that will allow us to welcome an increasingly diverse cross-section of pupils.
+We aim to be as inclusive as possible to a wide range of children, including those who are gifted (very able academically) and/or talented (for example, with particular musical flair).
+Our generous staff:pupil ratio allows for effective differentiation and targeted support in the classroom and our skilled practitioners use a wide range of techniques to sustain the learning and progress of each individual child.
 Currently, our main provision is for children with mild to moderate learning needs.
-A qualified learning support specialist works with teachers to help them adjust their learning and teaching techniques to meet the needs of all pupils.
-Those children who benefit are withdrawn from some lessons for individual support from the Learning Support co-ordinator.
+A qualified Special Educational Needs Co-ordinator works with teachers to help them adjust their teaching and learning techniques to meet the needs of all pupils.
+Where appropriate, we work with families to develop Individual Education Plans.
+Those children who might benefit from specific intervention are withdrawn from some lessons for individual support from the Special Educational Needs Co-ordinator.

 |Condition||Provision for in school|

 |English as an additional language (EAL)|

 |Has an entry in the Autism Services Directory|

 |MLD - Moderate Learning Difficulty|